MartijnDwars/metaborg.github.io/spoofax/tutorials/cg2014/transformation.md

 # Transformations

 In case you did not finish your syntax definition, we provide you a working solution in project `org.spoofax.lang.lwc.ql.syntax`.
-You can build this project and continue the hands-on session from there.
+You can open and build this project and continue the hands-on session from there.
+If you do, close your previous project.

 ## Objectives

 Improve the outline view of the QL editor and add a normalizer.
-This will be your first encounter with *Stratego*, Spoofax’ language for specifying transformations and code generators.
+This will be your first encounter with [Stratego](http://metaborg.org/stratego/), Spoofax’ language for specifying transformations and code generators.

 ## Outline View